UMAprotocol/docs/welcome.md

 This infrastructure includes:
  - [Priceless financial contract templates](getting-started/priceless-financial-contracts.md) which can be used to create synthetic tokens
  - An optimistic oracle known as the [Data Verification Mechanism](getting-started/oracle.md) (DVM) to enforce financial contracts built on UMA
- - A [Decentralized Governance Process](getting-started/governance.md) to manages improvements of UMA protocol

 These components enable the creation of fast, efficient, and secure synthetic assets on Ethereum.

 **For Developers**

-If you are a developer interesting building with the UMA protocol, view this [explainer](/priceless-financial-contracts/priceless-contracts.md) of how UMA's priceless synthetic tokens wor and to learn more about UMA's synthetic tokens.
-The [development guide](build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.
-Additional reference materials, including a list of UMA's testnet and mainnet contracts [are also available](dev-ref/addresses.md)
+If you are a developer interested in building with UMA Protocol, view [this](https://docs.umaproject.org/synthetic-tokens/what-are-synthetic-assets) explainer of how UMA's priceless synthetic tokens work and to learn more about UMA's expiring synthetic tokens.

+Additionally, the [development guide](https://docs.umaproject.org/build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.

+You can find additional reference materials, including a list of UMA's testnet and mainnet contracts [here](https://docs.umaproject.org/dev-ref/addresses).

 **For UMA Tokenholders**

-If you are interested in the UMA project token, please read [this section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token in the DVM and the rights and responsibilities of UMA project tokenholders.
+If you are interested in the UMA project token, please read [this section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token and the rights and responsibilities of UMA project tokenholders.

 **Contacts**